Skip to main content

 One side preference during breastfeeding

-• there may be a physical cause for this behaviour - for example, your baby has a sore head after a difficult birth
+• a physical cause - for example, a sore head after a difficult birth

-Sometimes you may be more comfortable feeding on one side in particular.
-Your baby may also have a preferred side.
+• you may be more comfortable feeding on 1 side

 Practical tips

-If your baby prefers feeding in a certain position, try moving them over to the other breast.
-When you do so, keep the same position.
+If your baby prefers feeding in a certain position, try sliding them over to the other breast while keeping the same position.

-For example, your baby is on the right and breastfeeding well with a cross-cradle position.
+For example, your baby may be on the right and breastfeeding well with a cross-cradle position.
 Move them over to the left, keeping a 'football hold' position.

 Breastfeeding positions